petriehd/AgenticAIBootcamp/lab2-low-code-langflow.md

 ### Step 1: Access Langflow

-1. Sign up or log in to DataStax Astra at [astra.datastax.com](https://astra.datastax.com)
+1. Using your IBMid, sign to DataStax Astra at [astra.datastax.com](https://astra.datastax.com)
 2. Navigate to **Langflow** from the main menu